 Offering a better customer experience: When businesses have a better picture of who their customers are, what their interests are, and what their buying patterns look like, they can offer them more tailored, personalized services.

-Preventing fraud: A more accurate view of their customers means businesses are better equipped for fraud detection.
+Preventing fraud: A more accurate view of their customers means businesses are better equipped for fraud prevention.
 For example, if someone attempting to log into an account doesn’t match the profile of the person the account belongs to, this could be a sign of account takeover fraud.

 Reducing the costs of acquiring new customers: A more streamlined approach to identity verification can help automate more internal processes.
 In turn, this not only allows businesses to onboard more customers, but to do so more efficiently, lowering the cost of customer acquisition.